kedacore/http-add-on/docs/walkthrough.md

 ### Integrating HTTP Add-On Scaler with other KEDA scalers

-For scenerios where you want to integrate HTTP Add-On scaler with other keda scalers, you can set the `SkipScaledObjectCreation` annotation to true on your `HTTPScaledObject`.
+For scenerios where you want to integrate HTTP Add-On scaler with other keda scalers, you can set the `"httpscaledobject.keda.sh/skip-scaledobject-creation"` annotation to true on your `HTTPScaledObject`.
 The reconciler will then skip the KEDA core ScaledObject creation which will allow you to create your own `ScaledObject` and add HTTP scaler as one of your triggers.

 > 💡 Ensure that your ScaledObject is created with a different name than the `HTTPScaledObject` to ensure your ScaledObject is not removed by the reconciler.